• Skip to primary navigation

 These typically include protection against avalanche delays, injuries, and emergency evacuations, including helicopter rescue.

-helpful tipPlanning to hit the slopes?
-If you plan to visit ski resorts in the French Alps or engage in other winter sports, be sure your policy specifically covers winter sports – many standard plans exclude these activities.
-Look for a policy that includes skiing, snowboarding, and other related risks like equipment damage and mountain rescue.
+helpful tipAre you planning to hit the slopes?
+If you’re visiting ski resorts in the French Alps or engaging in other winter sports, ensure your policy specifically covers these activities, as many standard plans exclude them.
+Look for coverage that includes skiing, snowboarding, equipment damage, and mountain rescue.

 What Does France Travel Insurance Cover and Exclude?